 Ignore them.
 They’re those ambulance-chaser types that also offer reclaiming PPI etc. They will charge you silly money for doing something easy.

 All you have to do is in this article (which is pretty short as you can see!).

-- You have to write an actual letter to the tax office on your payslip or P60.
+You can write an actual letter to the tax office on your payslip or P60.
 If you can’t find it, ask your employer or ring the HMRC helpline to get it.

-- In the letter you just need to put
+In the letter/online form you just need to put:

 …and that’s all you need to tell them.
 You should get a reply within a few weeks.

 In fact, here’s a template letter you can send.
 Just copy and paste this an fill in your details:

 Your Name Your Address

 HM Revenue & Customs Tax Office Address Postcode.

 I have been employed by (Company Name), (Location) since (Date of Starting at Employment).